TMUS Stock Analysis — T-Mobile US

 Bear Case

-If the P/E multiple drops to the sector median of 14x, shares could see another ~19% downside from current forward valuation levels.
+If the P/E multiple reverts to a lower telecom average or the RSI dips below 35, shares could see another 10–15% downside from here.

 Catalyst to Watch